Contact the Child Abduction Unit

 If your child is about to leave Denmark without your consent, please call the police immediately at +45 114.
 The police are the ones who can physically prevent that your child is taken abroad.

-If there is an acute risk that your child is about to leave Denmark and you have joint custody, and you have contacted the police, you can call the Child Abduction Unit's advice line on:
+If there is an acute risk that your child is about to leave Denmark and you have joint custody, and you have already contacted the police, you may call the Child Abduction Unit's advice line at:

 +45 40 50 50 26

-Outside opening hours the phone number can be used in urgent situations, where your child is about to leave Denmark.
+Outside opening hours the phone number may be used in urgent situations, where your child is about to leave Denmark.

-If your situation is not acute, and you have joint custody, you should contact the State Administration on 72 56 70 00.
+If your situation is not acute, and you have joint custody, you should contact the Agency of Family Law at 72 56 70 00.